torsday/notebook/ops/ldap.md

 ## Schema

 A way to describe the format and attributes of data in the server.
-For example: a schema entered in an LDAP server might define a "groovyPerson" entry type, which has attributes of "instantMessageAddress", and "coffeeRoastPreference".
-The normal attributes of name, email address, etc., would be inherited from one of the standard schemas, which are rooted in X.500.
+For example: a schema entered in an LDAP server might define a `groovyPerson` entry type, which has attributes of `instantMessageAddress`, and `coffeeRoastPreference`.
+The normal attributes of `name`, `email` `address`, etc., would be inherited from one of the standard schemas, which are rooted in X.500.

 ## Setting up an LDAP Server